 All editing is performed using Word’s Track Changes tool, so that you will always see every correction or suggestion I make, and you will always have the opportunity to accept or reject each proposed edit.

 A style guide is a tool that helps ensure consistency in usage.
 Usage, as opposed to grammar, covers issues like how and when italics, hyphens, and commas are used; whether or not certain terms are capitalized; and if it’s acceptable to always use he as a generic pronoun when referring to both men and women (it isn’t).
 There are a variety of general style guides available, the most popular in the U.S. being the Chicago Manual of Style and the Associated Press Stylebook.
 Some publishers, publications, websites, and self-publishing authors have their own style guides.

 Created and updated during copyediting, a style sheet is a page (or more often, several) which notes all the editorial choices made by the author and the copy editor about such matters as spelling, punctuation, format, and abbreviations within the manuscript or draft.
 It also includes the spelling of all names and unusual words, and in the case of fiction manuscripts, it can include descriptions of the characters and their relationships to each other.

 In e-book and traditional book production, the style sheet is a consistency aid for everyone involved, from author to designer to formatter.
-For blogs, newsletters, and other fan/potential fan communications, the style sheet can be continually updated with choices made in new posts; it helps ensure consistency and branding for the blog, and is a helpful resource for any new contributors to your site.
+For blogs, newsletters, and other fan/potential fan communications, the style sheet can be continually updated with choices made in new posts; it helps ensure consistency and branding for the blog, and is a helpful resource for any guest contributors on your site.

-The style sheet that I create for you is yours to keep for future reference in your next book or post, or I can create an entirely new one, listing all your new choices, for each of your new projects.
+The style sheet that I create for you is yours to keep for your reference in your current and future books or posts, or I can create an entirely new style sheet, listing all your new choices, for each of your new projects.